The Trap of Trying to Be Seen as an Expert

 You get nice comments like "Good post!" but you don't get high-value messages asking for your specific help, or invitations to speak anywhere.

 People ignore "best practices" because everyone already knows them.
-If you only share things everyone agrees on, you look like a standard option rather than a top expert, meaning you can't ask for more money or have more influence.
+If you only share things everyone agrees on, you look like a standard option rather than a top expert.
+The 2024 Edelman-LinkedIn B2B Thought Leadership Impact Report found that 60% of decision-makers say good thought leadership makes them more willing to pay a premium.
+Original thinking earns you higher rates, better opportunities, and more influence.

 Find Something to Disagree With